Who are the new James Bond cast members – and which characters are returning?

 Who is she playing in Bond 25?

-All we know about Lashana Lynch’s character is that she is called Nomi, a detail revealed by the actress via Instagram:
+Lashana Lynch’s character is called Nomi, a detail revealed by the actress via Instagram:

+Reports have suggested that Nomi will be introduced as the new 007 in Bond 25, as the film finds our protagonist retired from the secret service.

+According to a “movie insider” quoted in The Mail, “There is a pivotal scene at the start of the film where M says, ‘Come in 007’, and in walks Lashana who is black, beautiful and a woman.
+It’s a popcorn-dropping moment.
+Bond is still Bond but he’s been replaced as 007.”

 RUMOURED: Christoph Waltz plays Ernst Stavro Blofeld